-During the current SIHH 2010 trade fair, the Italian brand has presented a number of watches with their mechanisms packed inside ceramic cases of different color and composition.
-For their new Panerai Radiomir Composite Marina Militare 8 Giorni PAM 339 model the Florence-based watchmaking giant decided to use a case made of aluminum-based ceramic.
+During the SIHH 2010 trade show, Panerai has presented several models with their mechanisms packed inside ceramic cases of different colors and compositions.
+For their Radiomir Composite Marina Militare 8 Giorni PAM 339 three-hander, the Florence-based giant decided to use a case made of aluminum-based ceramic.

-In its press release Panerai doesn’t go into details about the technology used to make the case or the particular type of ceramic, but, looking at the photos of the watch, I can make an educated guess that this is an aluminum oxide aka alumina widely used in aerospace industry and motor sports thanks to its extreme hardness and remarkably high melting point of 2072 C°.
+In its press release Panerai doesn’t go into details about the technology used to make the case or the particular type of ceramic, but, looking at the photos, I can make an educated guess that this is an aluminum oxide aka alumina widely used in the aerospace industry and motorsports thanks to its extreme hardness and a remarkably high melting point of 2072 C°.

-To be frank, the movement would look absolutely ridiculous if only the Italian watchmakers weren’t wise enough to equip the watch with a solid case back, which is, too, crafted from the same ceramic material.
+To be frank, the movement would look ridiculous if only the Italian watchmakers weren’t wise enough to equip the case with a solid back, which is, too, crafted from the same ceramic material.

-As usual, Panerai doesn’t say a word about the case’s thickness, but rest assured: it is a one hell of a hamburger, although a well-proportioned one: if you spend some decent time in a gym, the timekeeper will possibly look good on your wrist.
+As usual, Panerai doesn’t say a word about the case’s thickness but rest assured: it is one hell of a hamburger, although a well-proportioned one: if you spend some decent time in a gym, the timekeeper will possibly look good on your wrist.

-Well, it would still look terrific on a wrist of some special task force operative, if he could afford such an expensive time-measuring device: at this time, Panerai plans to offer the watch at a list price of $15,000.
-Although quite high, the price still seems to be justified by the composite material that was used to make this PAM339 model and the in-house mechanism that powers it.
+Well, it would still look terrific on a wrist of some special task force operative, if he could afford such an expensive time-measuring device: at this time, Panerai plans to offer the PAM339 at a list price of $15,000.
+Although high, the price is well justified by the composite material that was used to make the case, as well as by the great in-house mechanism that powers it.

 Photos: Officine Panerai

-Panerai Radiomir Composite Marina Militare 8 Giorni 47mm PAM 339 watch specification
+Panerai Radiomir Composite Marina Militare 8 Giorni PAM 339 specification

 Price range: $15,000 (MSRP)